 Bloggers Achieving Credibility

-Today The Marketing Consigliere is flattered to be a guest blogger on Geoff Livingston’s The Buzz Bin.
-They have briefly discussed the collective rise in power of bloggers, another manifestation of the “wisdom of crowds” concept.
+Today I’m flattered to be a guest blogger on Geoff Livingston’s The Buzz Bin.
+He and I have briefly discussed the collective rise in power of bloggers, another manifestation of the “wisdom of crowds” concept.
 Bloggers are achieving credibility – all in just a few years.
+I encourage you to read Geoff’s blogs and if you ever get a chance, hear his impassioned speaking about business […]

 Is The Proof In The Pudding Media?